damianhakert/damianhakert.github.io/source/posts/2016-09-30-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ![Slideshow-Night-Theme](/images/blogimages/gitpitch-slideshow-presentations-for-developers-on-gitlab/slideshow-night-theme.jpg){: .shadow}

-Building on these base themes we can further [customize the look and feel](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Settings) of our slideshow presentations using background images, our own logo and even custom css to bend the pixels to our needs.
+Building on these base themes we can further [customize the look and feel](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Settings) of our slideshow presentations using background images, our own logo, and even custom CSS to bend the pixels to our needs.

 ![Slideshow-Custom-Bg](/images/blogimages/gitpitch-slideshow-presentations-for-developers-on-gitlab/slideshow-custom-bg.jpg){: .shadow}